Camping in Iceland: Costs, what to pack, where to stay, and more

 Campsites in Iceland typically cost around $10-30 USD per night, but if you'd like to have electricity at your site (for campervans and RVs), it's usually an additional $5-10 USD charge per night.

-Considering hotels run for $150-300 USD per night in Iceland during peak season, camping is certainly the way to go!
+Considering hotels run for $150-300 USD per night in Iceland during peak season, camping is certainly the way to go if you're on a budget.

 If you’re visiting Iceland during peak season and plan to camp multiple nights, definitely consider getting a Campingcard.
 For a one time fee of €159, you’ll get camping for 28 nights at participating campgrounds.
 Most campgrounds on the island that we saw participated in this program, so if we go back and camp again, we’ll definitely be getting this!